-Table 6.
-Bloom's Taxonomy
+Table No. 6 Bloom's Taxonomy

 Bloom's Level Key Verbs (keywords) Example Learning Objective Create design, formulate, build, invent, create, compose, generate, derive, modify, develop.
 By the end of this lesson, the student will be able to design an original homework problem dealing with the principle of conservation of energy.
 Evaluate choose, support, relate, determine, defend, judge, grade, compare, contrast, argue, justify, support, convince, select, evaluate.
 By the end of this lesson, the student will be able to determine whether using conservation of energy or conservation of momentum would be more appropriate for solving a dynamics problem.
 Analyze classify, break down, categorize, analyze, diagram, illustrate, criticize, simplify, associate.
 By the end of this lesson, the student will be able to differentiate between potential and kinetic energy.
 Apply calculate, predict, apply, solve, illustrate, use, demonstrate, determine, model, perform, present.
-By the end of this lesson, the student will be able to calculate the kinetic energy of a projectile. describe, explain, paraphrase, restate, give original examples of, summarize, contrast, interpret, discuss.
-Remember list, recite, outline, define, name, match, quote, recall, identify, label, recognize.
+By the end of this lesson, the student will be able to calculate the kinetic energy of a projectile.
+Understand describe, explain, paraphrase, restate, give original examples of, summarize, contrast, interpret, discuss.
+By the end of this lesson, the student will be able to describe Newton's three laws of motion to in her/his own words list, recite, outline, define, name, match, quote, recall, identify, label, recognize.
 By the end of this lesson, the student will be able to recite Newton's three laws of motion.